All Episodes

 And I put more liberals on my shows than I think any other show on TV for crying out loud.

-Now, I um I have some questions for Ted.
+Now, I have some questions for Ted.

-Did you ever stand up for Cheryl Atkinson and the fact that her stories were spiked was that bad for America because they were negative towards President Obama?
+Did you ever stand up for Cheryl Atkinson and the fact that her stories were spiked?

-Did you ever wonder if the stories that she had had researched and investigated were spiked because the head of the news division at CBS once worked at Fox, David Rhodes, the brother of Ben Rhodes, high-ranking official for then President Obama?
+Did you ever wonder if the stories that she had researched and investigated were spiked because the head of the news division at CBS once worked at Fox, David Rhodes, the brother of Ben Rhodes, high-ranking official for then President Obama?

 Did that have any influence?